|Funds List||Performance||Commentary and Insights||Forms||Prospectus||Learning Center|

 An IRS tax form Transamerica Funds will send to you and the IRS if you sold (redeemed) shares from a non-money market fund taxable account during the year.
 It shows you details such as proceeds, cost basis and gain or loss, to be used to complete your income tax return.
 Redemptions of taxable account money market fund shares are not reported on this form because their cost basis is usually the same as the proceeds from the sale of shares.

 An IRS tax form Transamerica Funds will send to you and the IRS showing the dividends and/or capital gain distributions made to an individual's taxable account during the tax year.
-Tax-exempt dividends are not included on this form.
 Corporate shareholders are not sent this form.
 This form is also not sent where an individual's total taxable distributions are less than $10 for the year, however you must still report this taxable income on your income tax return.
 If this applies to you, you may find the year-end totals from your year-end investment report/confirmation.
 Income dividends paid by taxable money market funds are dividend income to shareholders, not interest income.

 An IRS tax form Transamerica Funds will send you and the IRS if you had any taxable distributions (including in-kind distributions) from a qualified tuition program (Section 529) or a Coverdell ESA (Section 530) during the year.